johnparkn/QHack2023-Qloud/README.md

 Detail problem, method, simulation, result, disccusion and references are included in Qloud.pdf.

 # Code description
 In this project, one classical algorithm and 3 quantum algorithm is compared.
+Detail comments are written in code.
 BPP_Class : python file solving Bpp  using classical algorithm BPP_QAOA : python file solving Bpp  using Quantum Approximate Optimization Algorithm BPP_QAOAn : python file solving Bpp using Quantum Alternating Operator Ansatz